polareth/evmstate/REFERENCES.md

 ## TODO

-- [ ] new storage adapter works if there is a storage layout but make it work if there is none as well (getData, etc would return hex?) - need more research on storage layout for unverified contracts
-- [ ] if a function writes to storage BUT doesn't modify the value(s), it returns a read (because pre-post state is the same)
-  - -> this is an _access_ list so it makes sense, we should rather have either a single object instead of read/write, with or without a "next" property
-  - -> or maybe better we track SSTOREs and SLOADs separately, so we can accurately populate read and write
 - [ ] add tests for trace with txHash (replicate tx)
-- [x] create a Tracer class that takes the args and env and can be user to trace by just providing tx
 - [ ] provide a react package with a Tracer provider and useTracer hook
-- [ ] ? add a "details" property to the returned trace, with the raw tevm call result (gas, errors, etc)
-- [ ] ? pass a "label"/something flag to label or not storage slots (default true, but setting to false would save a lot on compute)
-- [ ] export types and utilities for decoding abi types and mention on readme? or don't bloat the package? maybe would be good as a second package provided lattice authorization
 - [ ] upstream utilities (compute mapping slot, array slot at index, etc?) to Ox
-- [ ] provide same api as viem/tevm with "as const" abi except it's with the storage layout, and you get a fully typed api with decoded types, etc
-- [ ] support custom storage slots: maybe just popular/standardized ones? or parse from source code?
-- [ ] a similar library for zk evm could be useful because no abi for contracts
 - [ ] provide some state listeners -> listen to a contract's state changes; same api as listening to contract events, you get the typed state change
   ```typescript
   const sub = watchState({